 If you receive a grade lower than an A in a class, you may be able to retake the class to remove that grade from your GPA.
 (Note that both grades will remain on your transcript; however, the earlier will have an X next to it and, depending on your school, may not be included in your GPA.)

-- You can apply for an Extended-X for no more than three courses or 10 credits, whichever is less.
+- You can apply for an X grade for no more than three courses or 10 credits, whichever is less.

-- You must complete, sign, and submit the EX petition before you graduate.
+- You must complete, sign, and submit the petition before you graduate.

 Appeal your grade

 In most cases, you should appeal a grade with the instructor who gave you the grade.
 If you can’t resolve the matter with your instructor, talk with the chair or director of your department.

 Check your school’s academic bulletin for information about the appeal process.